Nutrition During Pregnancy

 FRUITS AND VEGGIES

 Always drink plenty of water.
-It helps every organ of your body work better.
+Drink enough so that your urine is very light yellow.
+Water helps every organ of the body work better.
 Choose it instead of energy drinks or soda.

 Vegetables and fruits